NocesAdrian/Homepage/README.md

 ## Features
 - About me section
 - Contact form or links to my social media
-- Blog or personal updates (if applicable)
+- Blog or personal updates

 ## Technologies Used
 - HTML, CSS, JavaScript